 Roxane Gay spoke to my particular kind of feminism, which is that I might not be passing any purity tests conducted by the Twitter counsel, but I do my best and am always willing to learn, correct or just find peace in my choices even if they aren’t considered “good feminism.”

-Gay presents herself as a bad feminist – someone who doesn’t fit the rigid definition we’ve set around ourselves, boxed ourselves into.
-She argues that feminism will always be flawed because people are inherently flawed and people run this movement.
+Gay presents herself as a bad feminist – someone who doesn’t fit the rigid definition we’ve set and boxed ourselves into.
+She argues that feminism will always be flawed because people are inherently flawed, and people run this movement.
 But that’s no reason to throw the whole thing away, to paint the whole thing with one brush or to participate in cancel culture over people’s individual missteps.

 “When feminism falls short of our expectations, we decide the problem is with feminism rather than with the flawed people who act in the name of the movement.”